How To Jet Ski Ride from Parry Sound to Pointe Au Baril…

 Georgian Bay North Bay Sea Doo Tour – More Ojibway…

 It sneaks up on you.
-The Ojibway Club is tucked into the north side of a larger and same-named island, shielded from sight of the Middle Channel by a smaller islet.
-So one minute it’s not visible and the next, the Ojibway Club is suddenly revealed in all its astonishing glory, like an enchanted castle plunked into the middle of nowhere.
+The Ojibway Club is tucked into the north side of a larger and same-named island.
+Also, it’s shielded from sight of the Middle Channel by a smaller islet.
+So one minute it’s not visible.
+But the next, the Ojibway Club is suddenly revealed in all its astonishing glory, like an enchanted castle plunked into the middle of nowhere.
 What a hive of activity, with dozens of boats coming and going, and at least a hundred folks bustling about!

 After a leisurely lunch at the snack bar and a stroll around the Ojibway’s grounds and dockside shops, we retraced our course home.
-It was still mid-afternoon when we approached the Parry Sound narrows, and we figured it was too early to head back the way we had come.
-So we decided to circumnavigate Parry Island counter clockwise to extend our Sea Doo ride…
+It was still mid-afternoon when we approached the Parry Sound narrows.
+But we figured it was too early to head back the way we had come.
+So we decided to circumnavigate Parry Island counter clockwise to extend our jet ski ride…

 Georgian Bay North Bay Sea Doo Tour – Around Parry Island…

-What a great day of Sea Doo riding!
+What a great day of jet ski riding!
 Even on this weekday, many other recreational boaters and numerous shoreline cottages would have provided us with information or assistance if it had been needed.
-Consequently, we boated without a care and thoroughly enjoyed our Sea-Doo adventure.
+Consequently, we boated without a care and thoroughly enjoyed our PWC adventure.
 As we cruised along at about 40 mph, I kept thinking about those voyageurs of old, paddling their guts out to traverse these same big waters.
-Believe me, Georgian Bay is a whole lot easier on a Sea-Doo!
+Believe me, Georgian Bay is a whole lot easier on a jet ski!

 Georgian Bay North Sea-Doo Tour Info…